KisalayGhosh/Fourier-transform/README.md

 * Visualization of the square wave and sawtooth wave approximated by their Fourier series.

 All images were generated using Python, by using packages like Matplotlib, NumPy and SciPy.

+For understanding Fourier transform and its visualization view the following ipynb file in this repo: https://github.com/KisalayGhosh/Fourier-transform/blob/main/Fourier%20explained%20by%20%20Kisalay%20Ghosh.ipynb